eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 This is because to disclose either the claim `region` or the claim `country`, the claim `address` must be disclosed as well.

+> [!NOTE]
-Please note that OpenId4VP uses Presentation Exchange, to allow an RP/Verifier to describe the presentation requirements, which depends on JSON Path expressions.
-On the other hand, the `present` function shown above expects either a set of JSON Pointers or a JSON Pointer predicate.
-We consider that bridging those two (JSON Path & Pointer) should be left outside the scope of this library.
+> Please note that OpenId4VP uses Presentation Exchange, to allow an RP/Verifier to describe the presentation
+> requirements, which depends on JSON Path expressions.
+On the other hand, the `present` function shown above expects
+> either a set of JSON Pointers or a JSON Pointer predicate.
+We consider that bridging those two (JSON Path & Pointer)
+> should be left outside the scope of this library.

 ## Presentation Verification